 A better solution is to have handoff calls as each business wraps up for the day.
 This allows team members to get information out of their minds and hand it off to another team member, who can take the baton and keep the marathon going.
 Don’t let a team slip out of the office with all that information in their head; they won’t remember it tomorrow!

-Here’s an example: I’ve been on projects that involved a team in India.
-Given that they were about 12 hours ahead of Pacific Time, we rarely talked to that team except via email.
-When problems arose, they didn’t get fixed because they weren’t part of the daily conversation the rest of the teams were having.
+An example was a project that involved teams from the US West Coast, Europe, and India.
+Given that the Indian team was about 12 hours ahead of Pacific Time, the US team rarely talked to them except via email.
+Bugs identified during the Indian team’s working hours often times didn’t get fixed because they weren’t part of the daily conversation the rest of the global teams were having.

 Manage Issues and Expectations